Micki on being part of the LA Derby Dolls

 Micki describes it as “Craigslist mashed up with Facebook,” but it has a bit of Freecycle in the mix, too.
 You can borrow, rent, sell or give away items like ladders, lawn mowers, chain saws.
 Cool idea.

 Note: This was one of the first interviews I’ve done with the Kodak zi8 handheld recorder, on loan to me from Kodak.
-It’s hi-def and infinitely easier to carry around than a large camcoder, though doesn’t always perform well in low light.
+It’s hi-def and infinitely easier to carry around than a large camcoder, though doesn’t perform well in low light and you’ll notice quite a bit of camera shake.

 Check this photo album for more Derby Dolls action.